LilaccFlowerr/LilaccFlowerr/README.md

 ### ˗ˏˋ about me ´ˎ˗

 - 🌸 cs student who genuinely enjoys the chaos of computers
-- 🐧 running **CachyOS** because i like to suffer (affectionate)
+- ´ˎ˗ running **CachyOS** because i like to suffer (affectionate)
-- 🔧 currently building my own shell with **Quickshell**
+- 🌸 currently building my own shell with **Quickshell**
-- 💭 i think tinkering with your OS is a personality trait
+- ´ˎ˗ i think tinkering with your OS is a personality trait
-- ✨ always learning, always breaking something, always fixing it
+- 🌸 always learning, always breaking something, always fixing it

 ---